rkaczorek/indi-weather-mqtt/README.md

 # indi-weather-mqtt
-INDI driver for weather monitoring from an arbitrary MQTT source
+INDI driver for weather monitoring from an arbitrary MQTT source.
+This driver is superior to any existing driver as it can be fed with data from virtually any source through local or public MQTT broker.
+If your weather station can publish to MQTT topics, you can use it right away by subscribing to these topics.
+You can also parse any weather date source with middleware (eg. node-red), publish it to a MQTT broker and subscribe to it with the driver.

 # Building
 This assumes you already have INDI installed.